San Diego Room

 About the speakers

-He lives North of Dallas in McKinney, Texas with his family and presently, he is a Lead Strategist at Bottle Rocket Studios in Dallas.
+Adam lives in McKinney, TX with his family and is currently a Principal Experience Architect with Bottle Rocket Studios / Ogilvy Experience N. A. in Dallas, Texas.